joshaber/MacShairport/README.md

 ## So what?
 MacShairport is a native re-implementation of Shairport for Mac.
 That means any Mac user could download a build and run it on their computer without having to worry about Perl modules and dependencies.
 Win.

+## Does it work?
+Well... kinda.
+It's not quite done.
+Right now it will advertise itself as a speaker and do all the handshaking to let another computer's iTunes send it music to play.
+That's arguably the hard part.
+What remains now is launching hairtunes to accept the stream from the other iTunes.